-Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities.
+Finding a job in these difficult times is not easy, this is even more difficult for many persons with Disabilities, including The Deaf and persons with Hearing Impairments.
 Stabilizing a job once you have one, is even harder.
 Finding a stable workforce poses many challenges.
 This is largely due to a factors such as:

 - The integration between worker and workplace

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.

 Disability is a natural part of human life and does not diminish the right of persons with disabilities to take their rightful place in the work place.
 Widespread ignorance, fear and stereotypes cause persons with disabilities to be unfairly discriminated against in society and in employment.
 As a result, persons with disabilities experience high unemployment levels and, in the workplace, often remain in low status jobs and earn lower than average remuneration.
 The Employment Equity Act no. 55, of 1998 was drafted and put in place to ensure the employment rights of persons with disabilities in the workplace.
 Click on the link below to find out more about your rights and the Employment equity act no. 55, of 1998.